BrettJay/ingrid/README.md

 Ingrid
 ======

-An Instagram grid template for multiple-part image compositions.
+An Instagram grid template for multi-part image compositions.

 ![demo]